MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 # OBS Anti Mic-Monitoring Desync

-This OBS Script is a workaround on issues of audio monitoring desync that can happen due to buffer drift, usually caused by high CPU usage, like when loading a game.
+This OBS Script is a workaround on issues of audio monitoring desync that can happen due to buffer drift, usually caused by high CPU usage.

-If your OBS audio monitoring gets delayed over time, this script may mitigate the issue.
+If your OBS audio monitoring gets delayed over time, this script might mitigate the issue.

 ## Installation

 You can either download the `AntiMicMonitoringDesync.py` file directly from github, or clone this project using the command `git clone https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync.git`.

-To use this script you need to have Python installed on your machine, on the version 3.6 (due to OBS scripting module compatibility) and configure your OBS to locate the Python folder (Tools->Scripts->Python settings).
+To use this script you need to have Python installed on your machine, on the version 3.6 (due to OBS scripting module compatibility) and configure your OBS to locate the Python folder (OBS => Tools->Scripts->Python settings).

 ## Usage